Boxing

 Mandy’s career highlight came in 2011 at the Pan American Games when she won gold.
 It was the first-time women’s boxing was included at that multi-sport competition.
 In 2013 she was the Canadian Golden Gloves Champion.
 In 2014 Bujold earned another multi-sport medal when she captured bronze at the Commonwealth Games in Glasgow.
 That year Mandy finished Top 8 in the International Boxing Association World Championships.

-In 2015 Bujold successfully defended her Pan Am Games title.
+In 2015 Bujold successfully defended her Pan Am Games title and became the first female boxer to win 2 gold medals at the Pan Ams.
 In March 2016 she earned an Olympic berth with a gold medal win at the American Continental Qualifier.
 At the Olympics Mandy ranked #2 in the world, made it to the flyweight quarterfinals.
 She became ill the night before and ended up losing her match.
+In 2017 she won silver at the Continental Championships.

 During her athletic career she received a number of other awards Including the 2016 KW Citizen of the Year, the Queen’s Diamond Jubilee medal, Oktoberfest Women of the Year (sports category), 2x KW Athlete of the Year, WOW award recipient, and alongside other local VIPs, had “The Golden Bujold” burger named after her by The WORKS Gourmet Burger in Uptown Waterloo.